 The Corporation has considered the Post-16 Audit Code of Practice, a document that allows the Corporation to annually self-assess its performance against key requirements.
 Completion of this self-assessment has not identified any areas for which the Corporation has not met the requirements of the code.
-The Governing Body approved the self-assessment against the Post-16 Audit Code of Practice on 18 September 2019.
+The Governing Body approved the self-assessment against the Post-16 Audit Code of Practice on 23 September 2020.

-The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2019 and graded itself as "Good" on the Ofsted scale.
-This was confirmed as accurate by Ofsted during their inspection in September 2017.
+The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2021 and graded itself as "Good" on the Ofsted scale.
+This was confirmed as accurate by Ofsted at their last inspection in September 2017.